mahjongg2/ZON-compatible-PSG-with-SD-interface-for-ZX81plus35-ZX81/README.md

 If PSG is connected and SD card inserted start with RND USR 12345.
 The SD card now can contain 26 ROM files (A – Z) shown in 2 columns.

 This software (and the modification to the SPI interface were done by a fan called Thomas Schilling, he also designed a ZX-81 compatible cartridge for himself, but I'm planning to do my own which will be compatible withmy ZX-81plus38, and with a real ZX-81.
 He is busy with a firmware version that can also WRITE files to the SD-card.

+I also added an example game called DAN's revenge, you can put this game on the SD-Card and play it. it is the file DR20GO10.ROM